-This information is for healthy women who have had a baby before, who expect to have a straightforward pregnancy and give birth between 37 and 42 weeks of pregnancy.
-This booklet should be used as part of a comprehensive, personalised discussion with your midwife.
+This information is for healthy women having their first baby, who expect to have a straightforward pregnancy and give birth between 37 and 42 weeks of pregnancy.
+This booklet should be used as part of a comprehensive personalised discussion with your midwife.

-During your antenatal care, your midwife, and sometimes a doctor (obstetrician) will discuss your health with you.
+During your antenatal care, your midwife, and sometimes a doctor (obstetrician), will discuss your health with you.
 With information from you, they will assess your health and the health of your baby.
 You can decide what feels right for you.
 You can change your plans about where to have your baby at any stage if your pregnancy changes or you change your mind.